 We all want to build student literacy skills and close the achievement gap, but how?
-Over the next seven days, I will present one action you can take to make a difference.
 You can help build student literacy skills right now no matter where you are, who you are with, and how much time you have.

 Start by seeing the literacy learning opportunities around you.
 In there any print in the environment?
 If so, have your child read it to you or read it to your child.
 Discuss what it means.
 Who wrote it?
 Why is it there?
 Talk about the purpose the text serves and how it got there to begin with.